influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 ### Add an Alert cell

-To create an alert and receive a notification, do the following:
+To add an [alert](/influxdb/v2.1/monitor-alert/) to your notebook, do the following:

 1. Enter a time range to automatically check the data and enter your query offset.
 2. Customize the conditions to send an alert.